complexarchetype/SAP/README.md

 Primary Projects:

+These are the following projects for which I have acted in capacity of Project Manager:

-1. SAP Implementation of Air Cargo.
+1. SAP Implementation of Air Cargo (MGH Operating Concern) in India/Bangladesh/Qatar.

-##
+2. SAP FICO Implementation of MGH Gallileo GSA in Nepal
+3. SAP FI-AA Implementation of MGH Operating Concern in Pakistan.
+4. MGH Group Budgeting using SAP PSM-FM (Fund Management).